-Nancy Fishman Film Releasing (NFFR) distributes and serves quality independent films, innovative filmmakers and inquiring audiences.
-The company combines a passion for cinema with formidable marketing savvy in the festival, theatrical, broadcast, educational, and digital markets.
+Nancy Fishman Film Releasing (NFFR) distributes outstanding films made by innovative independent filmmakers.
+The company specializes in documentaries of all genres, Jewish film, and LGBT film.
+Combining a passion for cinema and marketing savvy, NFFR services festival, theatrical, broadcast, educational and digital markets.

 NFFR works with directors and producers to strategize and maximize film sales.
 This includes festival launch, theatrical release, television broadcast sales, VOD, DVD and other ancillary markets, and niche campaigns in non-theatrical and educational markets.
 Collaborating with directors and producers, we craft creative, realistic distribution strategies for each film.
 If you have a film that you would like us to consider, please write or call us.